LogtalkDotOrg/logtalk3/CUSTOMIZE.md

     for less verbose startup and compilation reports

 * `scratch_directory`
-    to move compiler generated temporary files out of the way
+    to move compiler generated temporary files out of the way or to collect them for embedding Logtalk applications

 * `portability` and `underscore_variables`
     essential if you're writing portable Logtalk applications